Here are some things you might need to know. This isn’t an exhaustive list, so if you have any questions, please ask us.

 Check-in for the weekend retreat is 5:00-7:00 pm.
-Again, please check with the retreat director for pick-up time on Sunday.
+Again, please check with the director for pick-up time on Sunday.
 The cost of a weekend retreat is $45.

 Things to know:

 - Bible!
-Your camper will need his/her Bible for devotionals, classes, and individual study time.
+Your camper will need their Bible for devotionals, classes, and individual study time.
 Please remind your camper to return their Bible to their cabin when it is not in use.
 Bibles left on the roof may become lost or damaged.

-- Toiletries: your camper should bring his/her own toiletries such as soap, shampoo, toothpaste/brush, hair care, and hygiene products.
+- Toiletries: your camper should bring their own toiletries such as soap, shampoo, toothpaste/brush, hair care, and hygiene products.
 Please also include towels and washrags (preferably with their name on them) to use for bathing as well as swimming.

 - Sensible shoes are a must.
 Tennis shoes are preferred for most outside activities, including hikes and nighttime activities.
 Flip flops or shower shoes may be worn when your camper is walking from their cabin to the swimming pool.
 All other shoes, such as flip flops or sandals, are worn at the camper’s risk.

 - Sunscreen and bug repellent are strongly encouraged.

 - Shorts should be long enough to reach at least the tip of your camper’s fingers; knee-length shorts are preferred.
 Your camper will be asked to change clothes if their shorts are deemed too short.
 Please, no spaghetti straps, tank tops, or strapless shirts.
 Skirts or dress clothes will not be necessary.
 Remember, camp can be hot and dirty so please dress your camper appropriately.